Department of War Studies, King's College London

 The Department of War Studies (DWS) is an academic department in the School of Security Studies within the Faculty of Social Science & Public Policy at King's College London in London, United Kingdom.
-Along with other politics and international studies units at King's College London, it ranks amongst the top places for international relations in the world.
-The department is devoted to the multi-disciplinary study of war and diplomacy within the broad remit of international relations.

-The department's alumni includes senior government officials, military personnel, diplomats, journalists, academics and businesspeople.
-Amongst them are former Prime Minister of Jordan Marouf al-Bakhit; Special Representative of the UN Secretary-General for Iraq Nickolay Mladenov, the Dutch Minister for Foreign Trade and Development Cooperation Tom de Bruijn and former Commandant General Royal Marines Sir Robert Fry.
-The department is affiliated with numerous think-tanks and foreign policy institutions.
-It also houses numerous research institutes and centres, including the Liddell Hart Centre for Military Archives.
+Senior government officials, members of the military, diplomats, journalists, academics, and entrepreneurs are among the department's graduates.
+Amongst them are former Prime Minister of Jordan Marouf al-Bakhit; Special Representative of the UN Secretary-General for Iraq Nickolay Mladenov, the Dutch Minister for Foreign Trade and Development Cooperation Tom de Bruijn, the Swedish Minister for Defence Pål Jonson and former Commandant General Royal Marines Sir Robert Fry.
+It also houses research institutes and centres, including the Liddell Hart Centre for Military Archives.

+It draws much of its faculty and visiting staff from the Euro-Atlantic intelligence, defence and diplomatic communities.
+They include former GCHQ chief David Omand; former foreign secretary Malcom Rifkind; former British ambassador to the US Nigel Sheinwald; ex-national security advisor Mark Lyall Grant; former head of MI6 John Sawers; and former chair of the UK’s Joint Intelligence Committee Peter Ricketts.

-Since 2019, the Head of Department has been Michael Goodman.
-The Department of War Studies is located on the 6th floor of the King's Building on the Strand Campus of King's College London.
+Since 2023, the Head of Department has been Matthew Moran.
+The Department of War Studies is located on the 6th floor of the Grade I listed King's Building on the Strand Campus of King's College London.
+It offers a range of undergraduate, postgraduate, doctoral and post-doctoral programmes and opportunities, as well as a unique three-year War Studies bachelor's degree.

 History

 A Department of Military Science existed at King's College London from 1848 to 1859.
-Military Science was subsequently approved as a subject for the Bachelor of Arts and Bachelor of Science general degrees from 1913, and was taught under the Faculty of Arts and also the Faculty of Engineering.
+Military science was subsequently approved as a subject for the Bachelor of Arts and Bachelor of Science general degrees from 1913-14, and was taught under the Faculty of Arts as well as the Faculty of Engineering.

-In 1926 the intervention of William Norton Medlicott prevented the Department of History from ridding itself of the lectureship in Military History.
-With War Office support the Military Studies Department was established in 1926 and formed part of the Faculty of Arts, with Major General Sir Frederick Barton Maurice holding the Chair.
+In 1926 the intervention of William Norton Medlicott prevented the Department of History from ridding itself of the lectureship in military history.
+With War Office support, the Military Studies Department was established in 1927 by the University of London following University of Oxford's example, and formed part of the Faculty of Arts, with Major General Sir Frederick Barton Maurice holding the Chair.
 It became known as the War Studies Department in 1943 but was discontinued in 1948, although the subject continued to be taught under the Department of Medieval and Modern History.

-Following World War II, there was an initiative by senior members of University of London notably Lionel Robbins, Sir Charles Webster and Keith Hancock, to revive Military Studies at the University.
+Following World War II, there was an initiative by senior members of University of London notably Lionel Robbins, Sir Charles Webster and Keith Hancock, to revive military studies at the university.
 In 1953, Sir Michael Howard was appointed to the Lectureship in Military Studies, and by 1962 Sir Michael was able to reinstate the Department of War Studies to offer postgraduate courses.

 A Bachelor of Arts degree in War Studies was offered from 1992 onwards.
 The department became part of the School of Humanities in 1989 and the School of Social Science and Public Policy in 2001.

-In 2012 the department celebrated its 50th anniversary, with a series of celebratory events to mark the occasion.
+In 2022 the department celebrated its 60th anniversary with a series of events.